Introducing SKYLOQ+

 Log your flights

-Add flight hours by category after each session or link to your favorite flight tracker.
+Add flight hours by category after each session and easily export your logbook to Excel.
 Your totals stay current automatically.

 3